t-METASET: Tailoring Property Bias of Large-Scale Metamaterial Datasets through Active Learning: Results

 \section{Results}

 In this section, the results of t-METASET are presented.
-As benchmarks, the two large-scale mechanical metamaterial libraries are used for the validation~\cite{chan2021remixing, wang2020data}.
+As benchmarks, the two large-scale mechanical metamaterial libraries~\cite{chan2022remixing, wang2020data} are used for validation.
 Data description on the two datasets is provided in Section~\ref{data_description}.
 We propose an interpretable diversity metric in Section~\ref{distance_gain} for fair evaluation of t-METASET.
-To accommodate various end-uses in DDMD, we validate t-METASET under three hypothetical deployment scenarios: (\textit{i}) \textit{diversity only} for generic use (balanced datasets; Section~\ref{diversity_only}), (\textit{ii}) \textit{quality-weighted diversity} for particular use (task-aware datasets; Section~\ref{Scenario II: Quality-Weighted Diversity}), and (\textit{iii}) \textit{joint diversity} for tailorable use (tunable datasets; Section~\ref{Scenario III: Joint Diversity}).
+To accommodate various end-uses in DDMD, we validate t-METASET under three hypothetical deployment scenarios: (i) \textit{diversity only} for generic use (balanced datasets; Section~\ref{diversity_only}), (ii) \textit{quality-weighted diversity} for particular use (task-aware datasets; Section~\ref{Scenario II: Quality-Weighted Diversity}), and (iii) \textit{joint diversity} for tailorable use (tunable datasets; Section~\ref{Scenario III: Joint Diversity}).
+Basic settings include: batch cardinality as $k=10$; property sample ratio during Stage II as $\epsilon=0.8$; the RFF size as $D_V=3,000$; maximum iteration as $t_{max}=500$; first and second threshold of roughness parameters as $\tau_1=0.02$ and $\tau_2=0.01$, respectively; iteration tolerance of roughness convergence as $i_{tol}=5$.
+Lastly, we focus on producing datasets with sizes of either $3,000$ or $5,000$ (i.e., $t_{max}=300$ or $500$, respectively).